manucardona/capp30239_project/final_story.md

 ## Tracing the emotional pulse of the conferences

 What began as a space for transparency and democratization of information with the conferences has evolved into a barometer of Mexico's political climate.
 Beyond policy and politics, what emotions shape the dialogue between the President and the press?
-By examining sentiment, or the emotional tone of speech, each intervention in the conferences was categorized as positive, neutral, or negative.
+By examining sentiment, or the emotional tone of speech, each intervention in the conferences was categorized as positive, neutral, or negative[^3].
 The result is a series of visualizations that make Mexico’s political dialogue visible as a living emotional landscape.

 Each chart begins after the first journalist’s question, focusing on the moments when actual conversation begins.
 Every dot represents a single spoken intervention: red for the President and her officials, green for journalists.
 The lines represent rolling averages that smooth the conversation’s trajectory over time.